Best Gas Leaf Blowers in 2026: When Cordless Still Isn't Enough

 CARB compliance.
 If you're in California, the blower needs CARB certification or you can't legally sell or run it.
 Most modern blowers are CARB-compliant; double-check before ordering.

 Anti-vibration system.
 The 125B and 150BT both have decent dampening.
-Cheaper gas blowers ($150 range) skip this and your hands will know it after 20 minutes.
+Cheaper gas blowers (budget-friendly tier range) skip this and your hands will know it after 20 minutes.

 Dealer access.
 Gas tools eventually need service.
 Husqvarna, Stihl, and Echo all have wide dealer networks.
 Off-brand gas blowers might be cheaper upfront but service becomes a problem in year 3.

 The pre-mixed fuel hack: Skip mixing your own gas.
-Buy TruFuel ($7/can) or VP Racing ethanol-free pre-mix.
+Buy TruFuel (low-cost tier/can) or VP Racing ethanol-free pre-mix.
 It costs more per oz but eliminates the #1 cause of gas blower failures (ethanol-fueled carburetor gunk).
 Your blower will run cleaner, start more reliably, and last 3-5 years longer.

 Comparison Table